Beckington: Landmarks

 Seymours Court Farmhouse dates from the 15th century and is Grade I listed.
 It was once the home of Thomas Seymour, 1st Baron Seymour of Sudeley, who married Queen Catherine Parr.

 Beckington Castle, which housed Ravenscroft School between 1945 and 1970, was originally built in the 17th century.
 It is now home to a company providing technical and procurement support to the Ministry of Defence.

 The Wool Hall, next door, dates from the 16th century, was substantially restored in the 19th century, and served as a recording studio from the early 1980s until its closure in 2004.
+Artists who recorded and mixed at the studio include Tears for Fears (who set up the studio), The Smiths, Van Morrison (who owned the studio between 1994 and 2002), Joni Mitchell, Black Sabbath, Stereophonics, The Cure, The Pretenders, Peter Murphy and many others.

 The cottages along Church Street date from around 1720.

 Like the Wool Hall, the Woolpack Inn took its name from the village trade and opened as a coaching inn in the 16th century, but the current building was rebuilt on the site in the late 18th.

 Beckington is also home to two village pumps.
-One of these described as "smart", is near the church under a hooded wooden structure, whilst the other, described as "altogether less grand", is located on a parkway.
+One of these is near the church under a hooded wooden structure, whilst the other is located on a parkway.